hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

     >>> s_out.save("gaussian_filter_file.hspy")

-Another advantage of using `lazy_output=True` is the ability to "chain" operations, by running :py:meth:`~.api.signals.BaseSignal.map` on the output from a previous :py:meth:`~.api.signals.BaseSignal.map` operation.
+Another advantage of using `lazy_output=True` is the ability to "chain" operations, by running :meth:`~.api.signals.BaseSignal.map` on the output from a previous :meth:`~.api.signals.BaseSignal.map` operation.
 For example, first running a Gaussian filter, followed by peak finding.
 This can improve the computation time, and reduce the memory need.